 New York State DOT has sent TTI two granular subbase materials.
 TTI has run a series of lab tests on these two subbase materials.
 The tests conducted include sieve analysis, moisture-density curve, tube suction, Mr, permanent deformation test.
 The preliminary test results have been submitted to Dr. Julian Bendana for review.
-Also, two asphalt mixes and associated asphalt binders from NYSDOT have been shipped to TTI for testing.
-The testing will include dynamic modulus test, TTI overlay tester, and asphalt binder test required by NCHRP 1-37A Mechanistic-Empirical Pavement Design Guide.
-The samples have been made and the testing is underway.
+Also, two asphalt mixes and associated asphalt binders from NYSDOT have been shipped to TTI for testing in 2004.
+The dynamic modulus test required by NCHRP 1-37A Mechanistic-Empirical Pavement Design Guide has been conducted, and test results have been submitted to Dr. Julian Bendana for review.
+In addition, crack resistance of these two mixes was evaluated by the TTI overlay tester.
+The corresponding results also were submitted to Dr. Julian Bendana.
+TTI is willing to characterizing other type of materials from each state.